MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Lookup column in a business process flow stage

-Recent records are visible in a lookup column in the unified interface.
+Recent rows are visible in a lookup column in the unified interface.
 To prevent the most recently used items from showing up in the lookup, follow these steps:
 1. Open the [Power Apps maker portal](https://make.powerapps.com/home), and then select the correct environment from the top right of the screen.
 1. Go to **Tables** under **Data**.
-Search for your business process flow table.
+Search for your business process flow entity.

    ![A screenshot of a business process flow table](./media/bpf-entity-table.png)